dakota-byte/kody2.0/README.md

 2. Open the repo in VSCode

 3. You should create a virtual environment to keep your dependencies consistent with others.
+Open a powershell terminal in VSCode

 Run "python -m venv myenv" to create your environment.
 If you choose to name it something else, update that in config.json